 - October 18th at 10am in Lamont 310.
 (Register here)

 This is a hands-on workshop for users who know the basics of Tableau and want to make more complicated visuals.
 You’ll learn how to combine datasets, make multidimensional scatterplots with simple fit lines, create simple animated datasets, and more.

 This 90-minute workshop covers key design principles you should consider when planning or storyboarding your visualizations — from choosing the optimal visualization type for your data to the effective use of color, text, and spacing.

-Data Visualization using RAWGraphs
+Make Unconventional Data Visualizations using RAWGraphs

 In this hands-on workshop, you’ll learn how to make unconventional visualizations that are otherwise hard to make, such as Sankey diagrams, circular visualizations, and flow diagrams (see the RAWGraphs gallery for more examples).
 After this workshop, you'll understand some advantages and limitations of using free online visualization tools like RAWGraphs.

 - November 14th at 3pm in Lamont 310.
 (Register here)